Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 *Updated to KIDOZ SDK version 0.2.2*

+This release solves thouch  through issue.
+Please make sure that the activity in the manifest is defined as com.unity3d.player.UnityPlayerActivity

 This Unity application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.

 The example application contains the following creative tools: